WPRDC/property/README.md

-# Soon to be named WPRDC Property and Other Stuff Dashboard
+# Soon to be named WPRDC Indicators Platform

+## Version 0.01 - alpha